copernicus-mogley/zkav.club/opportunities/README.md

 Work comes in waves.
 When it does, we want people who can step in and help carry it through.

 We’re stewarding an archive designed for future creators, historians, and builders to actually use, without depending on someone else’s terms of service.
 That takes more than recording.
-It takes transcripts, clips, edits, graphics, thumbnails, livestream finesse, and care work that keeps items moving from the event to the public archive.
+It takes transcripts, clips, edits, graphics, thumbnails, livestream finesse, and care work that keeps items moving from the event to the public archive and beyond.

 Some gigs are one-off and some recur.
 If you want to be in the network, this page is how you get in.